TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 ..
 SPDX-License-Identifier: GPL-2.0
 ..
-Copyright (c) 2019-2024 Daniel P. Smith <dpsmith@apertussolutions.com>
+Copyright (c) 2019-2025 Daniel P. Smith <dpsmith@apertussolutions.com>

 =======================
 System Launch Integrity
 =======================

 :Author: Daniel P. Smith
-:Date: August 2024
+:Date: March 2025

 This document serves to establish a common understanding of what a system launch is, the integrity concern for system launch, and why using a Root of Trust